IUSCA/bioloop/tests/README.md

 ---
 ## Running tests locally

-The following instructions are meant for running tests on a local host machine, and do not conform to any particular CI/CD workflow at this point:
+The following instructions are meant for running tests on a local host machine, and do not conform to any particular CI/CD workflow at this point.

 1. Set in api/.env:
 ```